Cal-JWRW/Umbrella-DHAM/README.md

 # Usage

+The tool works similarly to the GROMACS WHAM tool.
+From a directory containing the umbrella sampling pullx and log files, construct a mirrored list of log files stored in .dat files:

+ls -1v *.log > log.dat
+ls -1v * pullx * > px.dat

+Following this, the DHAM tool can be called from src/DHAM.py with: python /path/to/package/DHAM.py -il log.dat -ix px.dat

 # Limitations
-This implementation is built to take GROMACS output files.
-In particular the *pullx simulation *.log files.
+This implementation is built to take GROMACS output files and does not curretly accept output files from other simulation packages, however, we intend to address this in future releases.